selfcan/BlueGauge/README-en.md

 2. Settings: Show the (connected) devices with the lowest battery

+    Note: After setting up, you cannot manually select the device that needs to show the battery level.
+If you need to manually select the device that needs to show the battery level, please turn off this option.

 3. Setting: Bluetooth device name aliases

     1. open tray menu -- `Settings` -- `Open Config`